 Once I was out, my family encouraged me to contact the Commission.
-I wanted the hospital and the nurses to realise what they could have done to help me and how they could help other Aboriginal people.
+I wanted the hospital and the nurses to realise what they could have done to help me and how they could help other First Nations people.
 With my permission, the Commission contacted the hospital.
 I got my Aunty to come to the meeting with them, and we talked to a manager from the hospital about how I’d felt.
-The hospital apologised and agreed to make some changes so they could better help other Aboriginal people in their care.”
+The hospital apologised and agreed to make some changes so they could better help other First Nations people in their care.”

 The incidents portrayed in this story are inspired by real complaints received by the Commission, but all names and other identifying details have been changed.
 The photo above is a stock photo, posed by a model.

 How does the law apply to Miriam’s situation?

 Under Victoria’s Equal Opportunity Act, it’s against the law to harass or discriminate against someone because of their race or a disability.
 This means the staff at the mental health facility can’t treat her unfairly just because she is a First Nations person, or because she has a mental health condition.

 The Equal Opportunity Act applies in many areas of public life, including goods and services, employment, education and accommodation.